 5. Be Smarter about Eating Out

-Depending on how tight you’re going to go with your budget, you might find that it isn’t easy to set money aside for eating out.
-However, if you do go out, it’s important to make sure that you’re getting the most out of the experience without overspending.
+Depending on how tight you’re going to go with your budget, you might find it difficult to set money aside for eating out.
+However, if you do go out, it’s important to ensure that you’re getting the most out of the experience without overspending.

 6. Drink a Lot of Water

 Drinking water is great for your health, but it’s also fantastic for your financial future too.
 The more water you drink, the less food you’ll eat when you’re out and about.
-Ordering water when you’re eating should save you some money on expensive drinks, and also ensure that you don’t over-eat when you’re trying to stay healthy (and frugal).
+Ordering water when you’re eating should save you some money on expensive drinks and ensure that you don’t over-eat when trying to stay healthy (and frugal).